STRESS AT WORK, A GUIDANCE NOTE TO EMPLOYERS

 - Do you talk to them and consult them?

 Worse still is if you don’t know the answer to the questions above, so you have an employee and you don’t know what they can do, how well they are, how they are coping, how they are feeling, what motivates them, how good they are at their jobs, what help and support they need in terms of training, coaching, mentoring, education, rewards, recognition, quality time, space, tools, equipment, the team they work in and what is required of them.
 Yes, they may have a contract but do they know what the need to do, when and how to do it to the best of their abilities and are rewarded appropriately?
 And we don’t just mean wages!

 An individuals performance is directly attributed to the correct and appropriate use of behaviour to complete any task.

-Under positive stress and for short periods of time – like a rugby match or for 24 hours before a major presentation to a major client, a person’s performance can increase – get better, as the senses heighten, we become faster, better, more passionate, driven to succeed.
+Under positive stress and for short periods – like a rugby match or for 24 hours before a major presentation to a major client, a person’s performance can increase – get better, as the senses heighten, we become faster, better, more passionate, driven to succeed.